 Anna-Marie Watson, Ultra Runner.

-Anna-Marie Watson is one of the UK's leading ultra runners, she is currently ranked 7th in the Ultra Trail World Tour Annual Women's Rankings and has won both the Half Marathon des Sables (2017) and the Salomon Cappadocia Ultra (2016).
+Anna-Marie Watson shares her experiences of ultra running, why she runs and what running gives her.
+She is one of the UK's leading ultra runners, having won both the Half Marathon des Sables (2017) and the Salomon Cappadocia Ultra (2016).